I don’t know if you’ve noticed, but the art of improvisation in Salsa music, performed by “soneros”, is dying.

-Some orchestras almost force their singers to improvise by extending the length of songs.
+Some orchestras almost force their singers to improvise by extending the length of their songs.
 This used to happen a lot when Salsa bands lead by non-singers used this practice in live performances.
-Willie Colon, Harlow, Barretto, El Gran Combo, Sonora Ponceña, Willie Rosario, Dimension Latina, are among these bands.
+Willie Colon, Harlow, Barretto, El Gran Combo, Sonora Ponceña, Willie Rosario, and Dimension Latina, are among these bands.

-The good “soneros” raise up to the challenge coming up with new “soneos”.
+The good “soneros” raise up to the challenge of coming up with new “soneos”.
 The bad ones just repeat and recycle previous “soneos”.

 The word “Sonero” comes, obviously, from Cuba.
 It describes a person that sings the Cuban “Son”.
 Improvising is an integral part of the chorus-and-respond structure of the “Son”.
-Therefore, a good “sonero” is one that can not only sing well, but also improvise well.
+Therefore, a good “sonero” is one that can not only sing well but also improvise well.